 The term situational anxiety disorder is often mistakenly used to refer to a condition better known as generalized anxiety disorder, or GAD, for short.
 There is no medically recognized disorder known as situational anxiety disorder.
-However, generalized anxiety disorder is very real and is one of the most common anxiety disorders.
+But there are two different anxiety issues that situational anxiety disorder may be confused with:

 Signs of Trouble - The Symptoms of GAD

-Situational is characterized by excessive, uncontrollable anxiety triggered by numerous and varying stimuli rather than a singular stimulus.
+Often when someone refers to situational anxiety disorder, they are referring instead to Generalized Anxiety Disorder.
+This is a disorder characterized by excessive, uncontrollable anxiety triggered by numerous and varying stimuli, rather than a singular stimulus.
 The anxiety can be exacerbated by the symptoms of the anxiety itself.
-To find out how to treat the issue, make sure you take my anxiety test, but also pay attention to symptoms such as:
+Pay attention to symptoms such as:

 - Muscle tension